-The total budget for 2019 is \$2,398,000 and includes \$750,000 as a cash basis reserve for debt service payments (similar to a fund carry forward balance that is considered an "expenditure" in the budget year).
+The debt incurred with the bond issue will be paid in full in September 2019.
+A one-time cash transfer has been budgeted from the Debt Service Fund to the General Fund.
+The total budget for 2020 is \$994,167 and includes \$750,000 as a cash basis reserve for debt service payments (similar to a fund carry forward balance that is considered an "expenditure" in the budget year).
+This amount includes the 2020 projected cash forward, motor/commercial/watercraft vehicle tax and an estimate for delinquent taxes which may be received.
+The transfer also includes estimated interest earnings.